Medical Negligence Solicitors in Brighton and Hove

 Compensation in these type of applications is paid into a trust.
 It stays there on behalf of the victim until they are legally able to do so on their own.

 Why do I need a solicitor to make a compensation claim?

-Fighting a medical negligence claim can take several years, time people can ill afford if they already have other commitments on their time such as family and work.
+Fighting a medical negligence claim can take several years.
+In short, people can ill afford it when they already have other commitments such as family and work.

-The best way to find out more about claiming compensation for medical negligence is to call The Medical Negligence Experts on our free phone number or fill in our online contact form for an advisor to call you.
+The best way to find out more about claiming compensation for medical negligence is to call The Medical Negligence Experts.

 Need some help?

 If you have suffered from medical negligence in the past 3 years, the short answer is yes.